lionell/labs/parallel_prog/README.md

 [Bazel](https://bazel.build) is used as a main build system.
 To build the whole project just run `bazel build :all`.

 **NOTE!** You need to use Bazel version that **supports protobufs**.
-As for now bazel-0.4.4 is the latest release and there is support for protobufs.
+As for now bazel-0.4.4 is the latest release and there is no support for protobufs.
 Use version based on [2046bb4](https://github.com/bazelbuild/bazel/commit/2046bb480075a8f412cb51882e64e31324fc57de) commit.

 ## Runtime dependencies